ShiminLei/Casting-Agency/README.md

     - `view:movies`
 6. Create new roles for:
     - Casting Assistant
-        - Can view actors and movies`
+        - Can view actors and movies
-    - Casting Director
-        - All permissions a Casting Assistant has and ...
+    - Casting Manager
-        - Add or delete an actor from the database
-        - Modify actors or movies
-    - Executive Producer
-        - All permissions a Casting Director has and ...
+        - All permissions
-        - Add or delete a movie from the database
 7. Test your endpoints with [Postman](https://getpostman.com).
     - Register 3 users - assign the Casting Assistant role to one    and Casting Director role to another, and Executive Producer   to the other.
     - Sign into each account and make note of the JWT.